Skip to main content

 About the Blacktip Shark

-A typical Blacktip Shark runs 72 inches in length and weighs around 50 pounds, though fish in prime habitat regularly exceed these averages.
-The all-tackle world record stands at 270.9 lbs, set at Huntington Beach, CA, making it a legitimate target for anglers chasing personal bests.
+A typical Blacktip Shark runs 48 inches in length and weighs around 40 pounds, though fish in prime habitat regularly exceed these averages.
+The all-tackle world record stands at 270.9 lbs, set at Malindi Bay, Kenya, making it a legitimate target for anglers chasing personal bests.
 Conservation status varies by region — check local regulations before keeping fish, as some waters have slot limits or catch-and-release requirements in place.

 Habitat & Range